ItsyBitsy M0 Synth | Sigma-6 Voice Module

 analog / hybrid

-Note 1: Multi-module systems will require a "MIDI Distribution board" to provide a standard opto-isolated MIDI input receiver and bus driver circuit.
+Note 1: Multi-module systems require a "MIDI Distribution board" to provide a standard opto-isolated MIDI input receiver and bus driver circuit.
 (Details TBA.)

-Note 2: Polyphonic systems will require a "Master Controller" to decode MIDI messages from a polyphonic keyboard (or sequencer) and to assign notes to respective Sigma-6 "voice modules".
+Note 2: Polyphonic systems will require a "Master Controller" to decode MIDI messages from a polyphonic keyboard (or sequencer) and assign notes to respective Sigma-6 "voice modules".
 The Master Controller needs only a "low-end" 8-bit MCU, e.g. Arduino Nano, Pro Micro (AT_32U4), etc. (Details TBA.)

 ...